hoangchu/xview-codesamples/README.md

 # XView Code Samples
-This project contains code samples to demonstrate how to use XView in SDL Tridion TOM.NET templates developments.
+This project contains code samples to demonstrate how to use XView in a SDL Tridion TOM.NET templates project.

 XView project can be found here: [http://xview.codeplex.com](http://xview.codeplex.com).